 In recent times, there has been an alarming surge in school violence, raising profound concerns about the emotional health of our young generation.
-This escalating aggression among youths has put a spotlight on a topic that many of us may prefer to avoid – suppressed aggression.
+This escalating suppressed aggression among youths has spotlighted a topic many of us may prefer to avoid – repressed anger.

 The numbers themselves paint a compelling picture: